AdaInject: Injection Based Adaptive Gradient Descent Optimizers for Convolutional Neural Networks: Intuitive Explanation and Empirical Analysis

-\textbf{S3:} The third scenario is parameter updates near minimum.
-It is expected for an ideal optimizer to decrease the step size for parameter updates in this scenario to avoid the overshooting as well as to reduce the oscillation near minimum.
-The step size is reduced by the adaptive optimizers in such regions with the help of the EMA of the square of the gradient ($g_t^2$).
-Due to the high gradient in such regions, the EMA of gradient ($g_t$) leads to oscillations near minimum.
-However, as the EMA of squared gradient ($g_t^2$) reduces the step size for parameter update, i.e., $\Delta \theta$ gets reduced, then it leads to the cascading effect to reduce the EMA of $(g_t + \Delta \theta \cdot g^2_t)/k$.
-Ultimately, it reduces oscillations near minimum and avoids the overshooting.
-In order to show this effect, we conduct the empirical study with the help of synthetic, non-convex functions in the next subsection.
+\textbf{S3:} The third scenario is parameter updates near ``steep and narrow” valley (i.e., minimum).
+It is expected for an ideal optimizer to decrease the step size for parameter updates in this scenario to avoid the overshooting as well as to reduce the oscillation near the valley.
+The proposed AdaInject optimizer is very beneficial in this scenario too.
+The gradient $|g_t|$ is large in this scenario, hence $m_t$ and $\sqrt{v_t}$ are also large.
+The SGD suffers due to large value of $m_t$.
+This problem is reduced to a certain extent in Adam due to large value of $\sqrt{v_t}$ in the denominator.
+In this scenario, $|\Delta\theta|$ is large, $\Delta \theta < 0$ when $g_t > 0$ and $\Delta \theta > 0$ when $g_t < 0$, leading to $|s_t| < |m_t|$ (Note that $t$ is expected not to be the initial iterations near minimum, rather sufficiently large).
+Hence, the proposed AdaInject method reduces $s_t$ while enjoying the benefits of Adam (i.e., large $\sqrt{v_t}$ in denominator) leading to a reduced step size, which avoids the overshooting and oscillation near minimum to a greater extent.
+In order to show this effect using toy examples, we conduct an empirical study with the help of synthetic, non-convex functions in the next subsection.